Data-aided Underwater Acoustic Ray Propagation Modeling

 Since data-driven approaches only require acoustic measurements for training, they eliminate the need to have full and accurate prior environmental knowledge.
-However, the two key problems that limit their use in acoustic propagation modeling are the necessity of a large training dataset, and the inability to extrapolate well~\cite{2017}.
+Once the model is trained, evaluating 3D acoustic fields at unvisited locations is much faster than 2.5D numerical methods.
+These factors make data-driven methods a feasible alternative for predicting acoustic fields in cases where physics-based models fail.
+However, the two key problems that limit their use in practical acoustic propagation modeling are the necessity of a large training dataset, and the inability to extrapolate well~\cite{2017}.
 The cost of acoustic data acquisition is inevitably high, as the ocean environment tends to be expensive to operate in.
-In this paper, we address these two problems by developing hybrid methods that not only learn from data, but also utilize the knowledge of the physics of acoustic propagation, without requiring full environmental knowledge.
-We leverage the complementary strengths of physics-based propagation modeling and data-driven ML to develop a hybrid approach that is computationally efficient, utilizes available environmental knowledge, requires limited data for training, and extrapolates well.
+In this paper, we address these two problems by developing hybrid propagation modeling methods that not only learn from data, but also utilize the knowledge of the physics of acoustic propagation, without requiring full environmental knowledge.
+We leverage the complementary strengths of physics-based propagation models and data-driven ML to develop a hybrid approach that utilizes available environmental knowledge, requires limited training data, and extrapolates well.